getopenmono/monodocs/getting-started/tic-tac-toe-part-1.md

 underlying functionality it inherits from `ResponderView`.
-The `ResponderView` is a subclass of [`View`](http://developer.openmono.com/en/latest/reference/mono_ui_View.html), and all Views have a [DisplayPainter](http://developer.openmono.com/en/latest/reference/mono_display_DisplayPainter.html) named `painter` that takes care of actually putting pixel on the screen:
+The `ResponderView` is a subclass of [`View`](http://developer.openmono.com/en/latest/reference/mono_ui_View.html), and all Views have a [DisplayPainter](http://developer.openmono.com/en/latest/reference/mono_display_DisplayPainter.html) named `painter` that takes care of actually putting pixels on the screen:

 ```cpp